xqyww123/BookStore/Readme.md

 Simple Book Store
 ---
+## Install
+Boost lib is used,
+please indicate your boost lib path in visual studio project property page.
+Boost version : 1.56.0

 ## Usage
 Just simple type '?' at any problem.

+Default Login access:

+you could use _admin_ with password _admin_ to login into system with administrator authority, or _staff_ with _staff_ password to get staff authority. you also could use _port/db_ file, which is my db file.

 ## UI framwork
 The program implents a simple status machine.